If an item is out of stock you may see the following notice on the product page:Out of stock - available on backorder

 - split the order into separate orders

-Splitting order would mean postage costs will be payable for each delivery.
+Splitting order would mean postage costs may be payable for each delivery.

 This is entirely dependant on the specific order, which country it is going to and the lead-time for any out-of-stock items on the order.